jam01/xtrasonnet/docs/dataformats/xml.md

 * Elements with only text result in a `String`
 * Elements with text and children elements result in an `Object`, with an entry for each child while ignoring the text
 * Elements with the same name result in an `Array`
-* Text fragments are concatenated, those are plain text content and cdata elements; equivalent to `trimtext=true`
 * Empty elements result in `Null`
+* Text fragments are concatenated, those are plain text content and cdata elements
+* Text content is trimmed; equivalent to `trimtext=true`

 ```json
 {